 Do you ever wish you were braver?

-Do you sometimes find yourself holding back from expressing your opinions or speaking up during conversations with your husband, your boss, your mother-in-law, etc?
+Do you sometimes find yourself holding back from expressing your opinions or speaking up during conversations with your boss, your peers, your partner, etc?

 Or perhaps you struggle with vulnerability and asking for exactly what you want and need?

 Maybe you find it difficult to set appropriate boundaries in your relationships and consequently end up tolerating behaviours you find unacceptable.

 This is a common theme amongst the women I coach and it’s certainly something I’ve struggled with in my own life, and still do at times.

 - Sometimes it’s women struggling in their marriages and it manifests as a lack of connection and honest communication with their husbands.
 Or a fear of what might happen if they try to set some boundaries in their relationships.

 - Or it can show up in the workplace for professional women, frustrated by their tendancy to stay in their comfort zones, despite knowing they are capable of so much more.

 Regardless of the situation, the underlying cause driving these behaviours is the same.

 At first glance, we can attribute it to good ol’ fashioned FEAR.